ThePieBaker90/On-The-Rim/Items/Consumables/Miscellaneous/Skull Replacement Nanites.md

 - **Consumable Type:**
 	- Miscellaneous
 - **Effects:**
 	- Replaces a creature's skull with a skull made for the same creature.
-Expended upon use, leaves behind the creature's original skull.
+Expended upon use, destroys the creature's original skull.
 Can only be used in surgery.
 - **Charges:**
 	- 1
 - **Value:**